Skip To Content

 Luz Cadena

-Luz Cadena has worked as a compensation consultant with HR Services since 2006.
-Prior to TASB, she worked for a Central Texas ISD for eight years in the positions of compensation analyst, compensation coordinator, and director of compensation.
+Luz Cadena has been an HR and compensation consultant with HR Services since 2006.
+Before TASB, she worked for a Central Texas ISD for eight years in the positions of compensation analyst, compensation coordinator, and director of compensation.

 Cadena earned an associate degree in business administration from New Mexico State University, holds a bachelor’s degree in business management from Concordia University in Austin, and is a certified compensation professional (CCP).